For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Palais Garnier (P)

 The greatest achievement of Haussmann’s grand renovation of Paris is the opera house, also known as the Palais Garnier.
 It is quite literally the definition of the Napoleon III Style of architecture, as the architect Charles Garnier himself defined it as such.
 The style of Napoleon III can be described as the extreme opposite of minimalism.
 Any empty space is subversive to the purpose of the building and, therefore, should be filled with ornamentation that helps convey the meaning of the room or space.
-In terms of stylistic reference, it is an eclectic style of historicism combining various styles with a preference for French classicism from the Baroque and Renaissance.
+In terms of stylistic reference, it is an eclectic style of historicism combining French classicism with elements from the Baroque and Renaissance.

 The opera house is truly spectacular, and even if you consider such ostentatious ornamentation superfluous, the scale of the endeavor is unimaginable.
 Nowhere else can you quickly immerse yourself in the opulent splendor of the French Gilded Age.
 In contrast to other more gaudy monuments to the Belle Epoche, this one turns the excessive glitter bomb of gold and stucco into a cohesive piece of art.